 3 Minute Thesis

-The University’s 3MT, now in its second year, is sponsored by The Graduate School.
-It’s an international phenomenon: The University of Queensland developed the event in 2008, and it is now held in more than 350 universities in 18-plus countries around the world.
+3MT was developed by The University of Queensland in 2008, and is now held in more than 600 universities in 59 countries around the world.

 2016 Winners included: